silverstripe/cwp/docs/en/gitlab/setting-up-your-project.md

 [Gitlab Setup](../gitlab/gitlab-setup) described setting up your development environment to work with Gitlab.

-Now that we've got a project and a code repository ready to go, let's setup some useful code to start with.

-SilverStripe uses [Composer](http://getcomposer.org) as a package manager for the SilverStripe software and its modules.
+We use [Composer](http://getcomposer.org) as the package manager for SilverStripe CMS/framework and modules.

-[Installing and Upgrading with Composer](http://doc.silverstripe.org/framework/en/installation/composer) in the SilverStripe documentation describes how to install Composer.
+[Installing and Upgrading with Composer](http://doc.silverstripe.org/framework/en/installation/composer) in the SilverStripe documentation describes how to install Composer in your development environment.
+You'll need Composer to setup your project code.

 ## Getting basic code into your project